sideprotocol/side-old/spec/aggregate-yield/README.md

 1. User Deposit Process

-`User Action`: Users send TOKEN from an IBC-enabled chain to the SIDE chain.
+- `User Action`: Users send TOKEN from an IBC-enabled chain to the SIDE chain.
-`IBC Protocol (ICS20)`: Facilitates the cross-chain transfer of TOKEN.
+- `IBC Protocol (ICS20)`: Facilitates the cross-chain transfer of TOKEN.

 2. Middleware Processing

-`Middleware Role`: Intercepts incoming IBC messages and filters them for specific criteria (e.g., native yield, no yield etc).
+- `Middleware Role`: Intercepts incoming IBC messages and filters them for specific criteria (e.g., native yield, no yield etc).
-`Transfer to Stride`: The middleware forwards the filtered TOKEN to the Stride platform for liquid staking.
+- `Transfer to Stride`: The middleware forwards the filtered TOKEN to the Stride platform for liquid staking.

 3. Liquid Staking with Stride

+- `Staking Transaction`: Stride receives TOKEN and SIDE calls stake message to stake them.
-Staking Transaction: Stride receives ATOM tokens and stakes them. stATOM Generation: Stride issues stATOM tokens, representing the staked ATOM assets.
+- `stATOM Generation`: Stride issues stTOKEN tokens, representing the staked TOKEN assets.

 4. Receiving stATOM and Issuing sdATOM

-Receipt on SIDE Chain: The SIDE chain receives stATOM tokens in a designated account. sdATOM Issuance: Corresponding sdATOM tokens are issued to the users on the SIDE chain, representing their staked assets.
+- `Receipt on SIDE Chain:` The SIDE chain account receives stTOKEN tokens in a designated account(SIDE-ICA).
+- `sdTOKEN Issuance`: Corresponding sdTOKEN tokens are issued to the users on the SIDE chain, representing their staked assets using `mint` module.

 5. Utilizing Interchain Accounts (ICA)

-Role of ICA: Enables the SIDE chain to operate accounts on other IBC-enabled chains, specifically for managing staking operations.
+### Role of Interchain Accounts (ICA)

+- `Definition`: Interchain Accounts (ICA) is a protocol within the IBC ecosystem that allows a blockchain (the controller chain) to operate an account on another blockchain (the host chain).
+- `Controller Chain`: In this scenario, the SIDE chain acts as the controller chain.
+It has the authority to initiate actions on the Stride chain through the ICA protocol.
+- `Host Chain`: The Stride chain serves as the host chain.
+It holds the accounts that are controlled by the SIDE chain through ICA.

+### ICA Operations in Liquid Staking

+- `Account Management`: The SIDE chain, via ICA, manages specific accounts on the Stride chain.
+These accounts are used for staking operations.
+- `Staking Transactions`: When a user deposits ATOM tokens to the SIDE chain for liquid staking, the SIDE chain initiates a StakeAtom message through its ICA on the Stride chain.
+This message triggers the staking of ATOM tokens on the Stride chain.
+- `Receipt of stATOM`: Once staking is confirmed on the Stride chain, stATOM tokens are issued to the SIDE chain's account on the Stride chain.
-StakeAtom Message: An ICA transaction is sent from the SIDE chain to the Stride chain to initiate the staking of ATOM tokens.
+- `StakeAtom Message`: An ICA transaction is sent from the SIDE chain to the Stride chain to initiate the staking of ATOM tokens.

 6. Epoch Module

-Purpose: Manages and triggers epoch-based events in the staking process.
+- `Purpose`: Manages and triggers epoch-based events in the staking process.
-Functionality: Could include handling rewards, rebalancing staked assets, or triggering specific contract actions based on time or other conditions.
+- `Functionality`: Could include handling rewards, rebalancing staked assets, or triggering specific contract actions based on time or other conditions.